About the Geisel School of Medicine at Dartmouth

 - The first Center for Health Care Delivery Science launched in 2010, as well as a new Master's in Health Care Delivery Science degree

-- The first use of the stethoscope in medical education--introduced by the Geisel School poet-physician faculty member, Oliver Wendell Holmes, and
+- The first use of the stethoscope in medical education--introduced by the Geisel School poet-physician faculty member, Oliver Wendell Holmes

 Leaders in education, research & health delivery

-- 14 faculty elected to membership in the prestigious Institute of Medicine.
+- 10 faculty elected to membership in the prestigious National Academy of Medicine (previously the Institute of Medicine).

-- Two faculty who are members of the renowned National Academy of Sciences.
+- Three faculty who are members of the renowned National Academy of Sciences.

 - Recognized excellence in research, including leadership in genetics, bioinformatics, population health, cancer, cystic fibrosis, neuroscience, psychiatry, and health care delivery science research, among others.

-- Home of The Dartmouth Institute for Health Policy and Clinical Practice, best known for its groundbreaking Dartmouth Atlas of Health Care which has revealed important disparities in health care delivery quality and costs.
+- Home of The Dartmouth Institute for Health Policy & Clinical Practice and its Dartmouth Atlas of Health Care, which has revealed national disparities in health care spending.

 - Creating national models for programs that greatly improve health for those living with mental illness.